DS-567/Educational-8-bit-CPU-SoC-/README.md

 Alongside my part-time undergraduate studies in Electrical & Electronic Engineering at Ulster University, I created a simple 8-bit CPU using discrete TTL ICs on breadboards.
 What started as an electronics project quickly became a deep interest in computer architecture CPU hardware.
 Now at the end of my PhD, I revisited the project in my free time and created an improved SoC-based, CMOS version on PCBs.
 This updated design will be provided to Ulster University so that others can interact with and learn how CPUs work at a basic level.
 The goal of this repo is to provide a learning CPU/SoC platform that others can use.

 🚧 **Still Work in Progress: Core CPU hardware is functional.
 The SoC peripherals are complete except for the TIMER PCB.
-Additionally, both the FPGA implementation and Python simulator are coming shortly!
+Additionally, both the FPGA implementation and Python emulator are coming shortly!
 The project is worked on in free time**.

 The PCB board files are shared here if anybody wants to recreate the design.
-Additionally, a Python simulator and FPGA implementation of the CPU/SoC will also be shared here soon.
+Additionally, a Python emulator and FPGA implementation of the CPU/SoC will also be shared here soon.
 This repository will host the complete open-source project including:

 🔨 Schematics, PCB and Gerber files

 🐍 A custom Python assembler

-🖥️ A Python-based CPU simulator for replicating without the hardware
+🖥️ A Python-based CPU emulator for replicating without the hardware

 💻 An FPGA implementation of the CPU/SoC